matthewphamilton/r4dev/content/en/docs/Overview/_index.md

 ## Where should I go next?

 We'd recommend reading the documentation in the order in which sections appear in the table of contents (so go next to [Getting Started](/docs/getting-started/), then to [Examples](/docs/examples/) and so on).
-The relevance to you of some parts of the documentation will depend on whether you see yourself primarily as a developer (you write code for a living), a modeller (you build model based decision aids) or an analyst (you work in policy development or service planning).
+The relevance to you of some parts of the documentation will depend on whether you see yourself primarily as a data scientist (you write code for a living), a modeller (you build model based decision aids) or an analyst (you work in policy development or service planning).
 For this reason some sections of the documentation are labelled as being written for a specific type of reader.